Okipa/laravel-brickables/docs/upgrade-guides/from-v2-to-v3.md

 You'll have to upgrade these frontend dependencies to benefit from this upgrade.

-If you published the views, you'll have to adjust them or to republish them.
+If you previously published the package views, you'll have to adjust them or to republish them.

 ## See all changes